 Expense Type Setup

-To enable accurate capitalisation of non-resource cost forecasts, it is essential to configure expense types correctly, as they determine which costs can be capitalised and ensure compliance with financial policies.
+To enable accurate capitalisation of non-resource cost forecasts, it is essential to configure expense types correctly, as they determine which costs can be capitalised.
 The following steps outline how to set up expense types to ensure they are capitalised appropriately.

 - Navigate to the Expense Types configuration page, accessible from the Financial Administration page.